MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 **From the datasheet:**
 > The Event System (EVSYS) enables direct peripheral-to-peripheral signaling.
 It allows a change in one peripheral (the event generator) to trigger actions in other peripherals (the event users) through event channels, without using the CPU.
 It is designed to provide short and predictable response times between peripherals, allowing for autonomous peripheral control and interaction, and also for synchronized timing of actions in several peripheral modules.
 It is thus a powerful tool for reducing the complexity, size, and execution time of the software.

+## Overview
+The event system allows routing of signals from event "generators" (outputs on various peripherals) through an event "channel", which one or more "event users" can be connected.
+When an event signal coming from the generator is is "active" or "high", the users connected to the same channel as the generator will perform certain specified actions depending on the peripheral.
+Generators are often the sorts of things that generate an interrupt if that is enabled - but some things can generate constant level events (such as following the state of a pin).
+The event users can do a wide variety of things.
+The ADC can kick off a staged measurement.
+Type A and B timers can count them, and type B timers can measure their duration or time between them with input capture.
+USARTs can even use them as their RX input!
+This is nice and all - but what really makes the Event system reach it's potential is CCL (configurable custom logic) which can use events as inputs, in addiion to having access to several more internal sourcesof "event-like" signals - and being event generators in their own right.

 More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).